aarron-lee/legion-go-tricks/README.md

 If you have BIOS: press and hold SHIFT key right after you see you Motherboard/PC splash screen

 If you have UEFI: start pressing ESC the moment you see your motherboard/pc splash screen.

-### Updated Nested Desktop with Nobara 39 (thanks matt_schwartz for the update):

-`sudo dnf install plasma-lookandfeel-nobara-steamdeck-additions`

-includes:

-- should support Legion Go at native resolution
-  - It should work for both Steam Deck and ROG Ally.
-  - Make sure to set the game entry to “Native” in the Steam game settings menu first.
-- you’ll have to set scaling once in the KDE settings when the nested desktop session loads for the first time but it should save it for future nested desktop sessions or else the screen will be for ants at 1600p
-- also adds back the right-click “add to steam” shortcut you get with the steamdeck-KDE-presets package (which conflicts with the new theming)

 ---